gilbertfrancois/gilbertfrancois.github.io/03_champ_1.md

 *Fun fact: Champ has been created by the legendary [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), the creator of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
 By using this program, you work with legacy of computer history.*

 The aim of this page is to show how you can develop and debug on a real MSX with only a cassette player/recorder as storage device, like it was done in the 80's with an MSX1 computer.
 If you don't have Champ, you can get it [here](https://download.file-hunter.com/Games/MSX1/CAS/Champ%20(1984)(PSS)%5BBLOAD'CAS-'%2CR%5D.zip).
+The manual is [here](champ_msx.pdf).
 Now insert your cassette in the datarecorder, type `bload"cas:",r` and let's have some fun!

 |                           |                          |
 | :-----------------------: | :----------------------: |